ManukauTramping/web-site/README.md

 You need npm and Gatsby CLI installed on your development machine.

-### 1. Clone the repository/Installation
+### 1. Clone/download the repository

 If you have Git installed on your system you can run the following command:

 `git clone https://github.com/ManukauTramping/web-site.git`

-Otherwise you can directly download it clicking on download button on this repository.
+Otherwise you can directly download it by clicking on download button on this repository.

 ### 2. Running in development mode